FTSE UK Index

 Mergers and takeovers are often big reasons behind position moves.
 Growth and trends in global markets also have an influence on FTSE risers and fallers.

 Performance can be seen in real time, with daily updates, plus live updates every 15 seconds during trading hours.
-The opening time is 08:00 GMT and the closing time, 16:30 GMT.
-The closing value is then taken at 16:35 GMT.
+The opening time is 08:00 (UK Local time – GMT in winter, BST in summer) and the closing time, 16:30.
+The closing value is then taken at 16:35.

 Points To Remember